Kenzo Tribouillard / AFP - Getty Images

 AFP - Getty Images

-Clockwise from top left: Pierre Legrand, Marc Feret, Thierry Dole and Daniel Larribe vanished in 2010.
+Pierre Legrand, Marc Feret, Daniel Larribe and Thierry Dole vanished in 2010.
 French Foreign Minister Laurent Fabius said the freed men were in shock, having been isolated for so long.
 "They slept well, but on the floor as they are not yet able to sleep on mattresses," he added.

 Thousands of French troops intervened in northern Mali this year to prevent Islamists and criminal gangs who seized the desert region in 2012 from extending their reach further south.